toshko89/react-app/README.md

 # My first touch with React

 App for sharing kids books
-It used Firebase Auth, Firestore as DB and Firebase Storage for saving files
+I used Firebase Auth, Firestore as DB and Firebase Storage for saving files

-## Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)